Sections in Layout View in ASP.NET Core MVC

 </html>

 In the above code, we use the first overloaded version of the RenderSection method, which only takes the name parameter.
 In this case, the second parameter value will be true by default.
-That means mandatory.
+That means it is a mandatory section.
+Also, remember that we have provided the section name as Scripts.

-In our layout view, we have created a section.
-Now let us understand how to provide section content from the Child Views.
-Each and every view which wants to provide section content must include a section within the view.
-And to do this, we need to use the @section directive to include the section and provide the content.
+We have created a section in our layout view.
+Now, let us understand how to provide section content from the Child Views.
+Each view that wants to provide section content must include a section within the view.
+We need to use the @section directive to include the section and provide the content.

 @{